 This creates an object called car, then sets the properties of car to be a Black 2013 Jeep Grand Cherokee.
 To access this property, we would type the object name and property objectName.property, for example, car.make = "Jeep".

 If we wanted to change the color, we would access it through this method.
-For example, overwrite the color property currently set to "Red" by changing it to "Blue" by using the following.
+For example, overwrite the color property currently set to "Black"By changing it to "Blue" by using the following.

 > car.color; "Black" > car.color = "Blue"; > > car.color; "Blue"